FlatMoth/SEDivers-Client/readme.txt

 1) copy the /Data/scripts folder into your mod's /Data folder to get started

 2) in every single .cs file, there should be a line that says "namespace SEDclient {".
-Replace the "SEDclient" portion of this line with a custom name in every .cs file
+Replace the "SEDclient" portion of this line with your mod name in every .cs file

 3) Use the config.cs in /Data/scripts to set up factions, hand weapons, and ships
 	- Enemy Factions put in to config.cs will be constrained to their territory